hukkax/Decks/README.md

 - I already use this in my DJ sets
 - No documentation yet
-- Linux build unstable and thus unusable
+- Linux build needs work
 - Lots of work to be done regarding code quality, stability, GUI, features

 ## Build info

 Use Lazarus to build.

-- Windows: Stable
+- Windows: Stable enough
-- Linux: Builds and runs; crashes randomly during playback
+- Linux: Builds and runs; unstable on Qt5, scaling issues on GTK2
 - Mac: Untested

 Required Lazarus packages: